obviouslyweb/equationequal/README.md

 ## Overview

-**Project Title**: SprintSquared
+**Project Title**: EquationEqual

-**Project Description**:
+**Project Description**: EquationEqual is a math equation quizzer, allowing you to test your knowledge on short math problems.
+The game will continue to prompt and quiz you on simple "number operator number" style math questions, asking you to fill in the missing number.
+You can customize the bounds of the problems generated, as well as reattempt missed problems.
+The bounds you set and any missed questions you have are saved to your computer, allowing you to return and reattempt between sessions.

-**Project Goals**: Learn and understand the Java runtime envoirnment and utilize such knowledge to create a dynamic math equation game.
+**Project Goals**: Learn and understand the Java runtime envoirnment and utilize such knowledge to create a dynamic math equation game with save/load functionality.

 ## Instructions for Build and Use

 Steps to build and/or run the software:

-1. First step here
-2.
+1. Download the repository contents to your computer 2.
 3.

 Instructions for using the software:

-1. Download the software
+1. Once downloaded, open
 2.
 3.